repovizz/repovizz2doc/CreatingDatapack.md

 * a datapack JSON document that adheres to the [repovizz2 datapack JSON schema](https://raw.githubusercontent.com/repovizz/repovizz2doc/master/datapack_schema.json)
 * a list of files to be uploaded

-In order to upload a repovizz datapack, the user needs to provide all of the above and follow the guide in [Uploading a datapack](https://github.com/chaosct/repovizz2doc/blob/master/Upload.ipynb).
+In order to upload a repovizz datapack, the user needs to provide all of the above and follow the guide in [Uploading, Retrieving, Editing datapacks](https://github.com/repovizz/repovizz2doc/blob/master/Presentation.ipynb).

 In the rest of this guide, we will walk through the process of creating a datapack JSON document, and preparing the files to be uploaded.